 Since moving to Oxford in 1993 I have been involved in many community committees including Donnington Doorstep Family Centre, East Oxford Adventure Playground Association, and East Oxford Primary School Governors.
-I am currently a Trustee of Elder Stubbs and sit on the Board of the Broken Spoke Bike Co-op.
+I am currently a Trustee of Elder Stubbs, sit on the Board of the Broken Spoke Bike Co-op, and am a Board Member of the Free West Papua Campaign.
 I am also on the Advisory Board for the Southern Policy Centre think tank set up by former Labour Minister John Denham.

-In my time as a City Councillor, I have chaired Planning Committee, Employment & Economic Development committee, the East Area Parliament (area committee), and the Pensioner’s Forum.
+In my time as a City Councillor, I chaired Planning Committee, Employment & Economic Development committee, the East Area Parliament (area committee), and the Pensioner’s Forum.
 I have also represented the Council at several successful planning appeals.
-I currently sits on the West Area Planning Committee and the Housing Panel, and I am the City Green Group Planning and Economic Development Shadow.
+I was the City Green Group Planning and Economic Development Shadow.

 What will you do if you are elected?